Seen-Arabic/Arabic-Services-JavaScript/README.md

 ## 💡 Contributing
+Arabic Services is made publicly available to provide a well tested and well documented library for processing and transforming Arabic text to all developers.
+We accept feature contributions provided that they are properly documented and include the appropriate unit tests.

-If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.
+- 🚀 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.
-If you find any issue just put it in the repository issue section, thank you.
+- 📝 If you find any issue just put it in the repository issue section, thank you.

 ## 🌟 Star this repository